overview of teaching topics

 While the focus of our zhiné retreats is on "zhiné on A" (gazing at a visual support) and "zhiné on sound" (verbally sounding Tibetan syllables), practitioners are also guided to devote their developing attention to the practices of guru yoga, nine breathings of purification, tsa lung, and the dedication of merit.
 These essential practices are applied in an unhurried manner that supports a deepening connection to the Bön lineage as well as to one's meditation.

 New and beginning students learn to develop the powers of concentration necessary to calm the mind and experience inner peace.
 Experienced students find that zhiné deepens and enhances the results of their daily practice and brings glimpses of profound open awareness.
 Students of tantric meditation find that zhiné strengthens concentration for their visualizations; and students of dzogchen find it establishes the mindfulness necessary to abide in the open clarity of the Great Perfection.

-Supports for the practice of zhiné are available at Ligmincha Institute's Bookstore & Tibet Shop.
+Supports for the practice of zhiné are available at Ligmincha International's Bookstore & Tibet Shop.

 Bon Mother Tantra (Ma Gyu)

 Many of life's problems have to do with fear and attachment, the most basic obstacles to realizing one's essential nature.
 The ancient practice of chöd is a creative and skillful method for dissolving these obstacles.